Mapping the Coronavirus Outbreak

 In North Korea: The country has sealed its borders—but an outbreak would be a chance for the United States to do good.

-In South Korea: Cults and conservatives have spread the virus just when it seemed out of control.
+In South Korea: Cults and conservatives have spread the virus just when it seemed under control.

 In the Philippines: Filipinos are looking for someone to blame after the first death.